Critic-Guided Reinforcement Unlearning in Text-to-Image Diffusion: Experiments

 \subsection{Experimental Setup}

 All experiments were conducted using Stable Diffusion 1.5 as the base diffusion model, with LoRA (Low-Rank Adaptation) applied for memory efficiency during fine-tuning.
 Training was performed using gradient accumulation with 2 updates per epoch, requiring approximately 35 GB of VRAM on a single H100 GPU.
-Each training run completed in approximately 2 hours.
-Detailed hyperparameters and training configurations are provided in Appendix~\ref{app:training}.
+Each training run took approximately 2--5 hours (100--250 epochs), depending on the target class and its convergence speed.
+Detailed hyperparameters and training configurations are provided in the Appendix~\ref{app:training}.
+We aggregate results over 3 random seeds.